rirlswift/vscode-opengl-issue/issue.md

 ## Expected results
 1) When a tag is specified for a docker image in the container JSON, VsCode should pull that specific image, and use it to start the container.

+## Workaround
+1) Pull the tagged docker image before running VsCode on container folders.
+2) Helper script could check, pull image with tag, then start VsCode on folder using CLI.